-Homeowners have piled their porches with plump pumpkins of all shapes and colours for decades.
+For decades, homeowners have piled their porches with plump pumpkins of all shapes and colours.
 The first sight of this annual tradition marks the official arrival of autumn, and with the rise of Pinterest, the sky is the limit with how far some DIY home decorators will take their fall “porch-scapes.”

-As October approaches, all that pretty porch decor takes a new, more sinister shape, when families gather to carve spooky faces out of the once innocent gourds, illuminating their artwork with flickering candlelight on All Hallows' Eve.
+As we creep closer to Halloween, all that pretty porch decor takes a new, more sinister shape, when families gather to carve spooky faces out of the once innocent gourds, illuminating their artwork with flickering candlelight on All Hallows' Eve.

 If you’re starting to plan your fall decor extravaganza, you won’t struggle to find a pumpkin patch in Ontario.
 Not only are there too many to list here, but the fun goes far beyond endless fields of pumpkins.

 Ontario's most popular pumpkin patches offer a whole world of entertainment with everything from hayrides, intricate corn mazes, scavenger hunts, and live entertainment—creating unforgettable experiences for visitors of all ages.
 Here are our top eight picks for the best pumpkin patches to visit in Ontario this fall.